What we’re about

 - We'll decide on our next giallo movie to watch!
 Come with suggestions.

 Are you not that familiar with the giallo genre?
 Read the Wikipedia entry to learn more.
 Is there a giallo you'd like to propose the group watch and discuss next?
 Here's a comprehensive list of Italian giallos along with films influenced by the genre.
-Maybe there's a film you've heard about but needed an excuse to see--come join us for discussion & make a suggestion!
+Maybe there's a film you've heard about but needed an excuse to watch--come join us for discussion & make a suggestion!

 Coming to the group for the first time, but interested in movies previously watched & discussed?
 Here's a list of all previous giallos watched and discussed by the group (with group rating)!